AdventureLookup/adventurelookup-backend/gettingstarted.md

    > run it in the foreground (handy to get direct log output), omit the -d
    > To get log output otherwise, run `docker-compose logs`

+5. To stop the virtual machines again, run:

+        docker-compose down

 You now have the base setup up and running.
 However, no database tables or content has been setup and the static files have not been collected.
 We'll do this now: